dreamportdev/Osdev-Notes/08_VirtualFileSystem/02_VirtualFileSystem.md

 Now that we know how to handle the mountpoints, we need to understand how given a path find the correct route toward the right mountpoint.
 Depending on the approach how a path is defined can vary slightly:

 * if we are using a single root approach we will have a path in the form of: `/path/to/folder/and/file`
-* if we are using a multi-root approach the the path will be similar to: `<device_id>/path/to/folder/and/file` (where device_id is what identify the file system to be used, and the device, what it is depend on the os, it can be a letter, a number, a mix, etc.)
+* if we are using a multi-root approach the path will be similar to: `<device_id>/path/to/folder/and/file` (where device_id is what identify the file system to be used, and the device, what it is depend on the os, it can be a letter, a number, a mix, etc.)

 We will cover the single root approach, but eventually changing to a multi-root approach should be pretty easy.
 One last thing to keep in mind is that the path separator is another design decision, mostly every operating system use either "/" or "\" (the latter is mostly on windows os and derivatives), but in theory everything can be used as a path separator, we will stick with the unix-friendly "/", just keep in mind if going for the "windows" way, the separator is the same as the escape character, so it can interfere with the escape sequences.